Welcome to Our Blog - Camino de Madrid

 As we climbed steadily and steeply up the rocky path through the trees the sun began to turn the mountain peaks around us to gold and the soft sky to a brilliant blue.
 We paused frequently, not just to catch our breath on the long, steep climb but also to appreciate the beauty that surrounded us on every side in the quiet morning.

-We reached the pass just before 10 am, having taken our time on the walk up.
-There were a few other hikers and cyclists up there, also marvelling at the snow covered peaks around us, and taking a moment to enjoy the scenery.
-We checked out the signage, which included a plaque honouring José Antonio Cimadevila Covel, who was the founder of the Friends of the Camino Madrid Association, and was responsable for revitalizing this route along the Roman road.
+We reached the pass just before 10 am, having taken our time on the walk-up.
+There were a few other hikers and cyclists up there, also marvelling at the snow-covered peaks around us, and taking a moment to enjoy the scenery.
+We checked out the signage, which included a plaque honouring José Antonio Cimadevila Covel, who was the founder of the Friends of the Camino Madrid Association and was responsible for revitalizing this route along the Roman road.
 Thank you Carlos!

 When we began to make our way down from the pass we discovered there were two routes down.
 We followed the first yellow arrow we came to, which took us along a wide, level, grassy track that was very pleasant to walk on.
 When we looked down the slope, we could see a second gravel path winding along below us, which also seemed to have periodic yellow arrows on it.
 Both paths arrived at the same place, so either one is a viable option.